BelinChung/HiApp/README.md

 Double-click to open the `platforms/ios/HiApp.xcodeproj` file

-Press the `Run` button to deploy the application in the emulator
+Press the `Run` button to deploy the application in the emulator or iOs device

 ## Web App Preview